Tax Credits, Penalties And Age Rating: Parsing The GOP Health Bill

 Kodjak: No 30 percent penalty if you wait for Medicare, but remember, if you get sick while you're waiting, you could be in financial trouble.

 Rovner: That is correct.
-Also, remember if you fail to sign up for Medicare when you first become eligible at age 65, you would also pay a premium penalty.
+Also, remember, if you fail to sign up for Medicare when you first become eligible at age 65, you would also pay a premium penalty.
 It's 10 percent per year, forever.

 Got more questions?
 We'll keep answering them as the GOP bill moves through Congress.
 Send them to us via Twitter at #ACAchat.